-- That the documents lodged herewith are copies of the full report for the United Firefighters Union of Australia Queensland Branch for the period referred to in s.268 of the Fair Work (Registered Organisations) Act 2009. - That the full report will be provided to members of the reporting unit by posting on the UFUA website before the completion of the Court-ordered Administration Scheme. - That the full report will be presented to a meeting of the National Committee of Management of the United Firefighters' Union of Australia before the completion of the Court-ordered Administration Scheme; in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009. - That the amended full report will be presented to a meeting of the National Committee of Management of the United Firefighters' Union of Australia before the completion of the Courtordered Administration Scheme in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.
+- That the documents lodged herewith are copies of the full report for the United Firefighters Union of Australia Queensland Branch for the period referred to in s.268 of the Fair Work (Registered Organisations) Act 2009. - That the full report will be provided to members of the reporting unit by posting on the UFUA website before the completion of the Court-ordered Administration Scheme. - That the full report will be presented to a meeting of the National Committee of Management of the United Firefighters' Union of Australia; in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.